 Health Canada on Vegetable Glycerin:

-Vegetable glycerin, and more generally glycerin (a.k.a.
-Glycerol) is labeled by the environment Canada domestic substance: “This chemical was NOT flagged by CEPA for further attention.
-The chemical was flagged for as a low human health priority.”
+Vegetable glycerin, and more generally glycerin (a.k.a. glycerol), is labeled by Environment Canada as a domestic substance: “This chemical was NOT flagged by CEPA for further attention.
+The chemical was flagged as a low human health priority.”

-Health Canada also permits Vegetable Glycerin for use as a food additive.
-Citation
+Health Canada also permits Vegetable Glycerin for use as a food additive (Source).

 The risk of being allergic to vegetable glycerin is very low.
-The only population which may experience problems with metabolism of Glycerol would be diabetics owing to the anabolic hepatic pathway which can convert free Glycerol to glucose(but this would still not be an issue at the levels used in vaping).
+The only population which may experience problems with metabolism of Glycerol would be diabetics owing to the anabolic hepatic pathway which can convert free Glycerol to glucose.
+That being said, this would still not be an issue at the levels used in vaping.

 The most common noted side effect of inhalation of e-liquid containing vegetable glycerin is a dry mouth, sore throat, and increased thirst.
-These symptoms usually last just a few days to a week as the body gets used to the vegetable glycerin.
-These symptoms can be lessened by drinking more water and liquids then usual for the first few weeks of using your e-cigarette.
+These symptoms usually last just a few days, and up to a week, as the body gets used to the vegetable glycerin.
+These symptoms can be lessened by drinking more water and liquids than usual for the first few weeks of using your e-cigarette.

 If you are moving from smoking traditional cigarettes to e-cigarettes, you will find there are many side effects of quitting smoking tobacco products.
-It is very easy for a new user of an e-cigarette to incorrectly attribute these quitting smoking side effects to the e-cigarette, when in fact they are likely the result of your bodies reaction to quitting smoking tobacco cigarettes.
-Side effects of quitting smoking include: Bad breath, stomach pain, nausea, constipation, increased appetite, skin breakout’s, increased coughing, insomnia, depression, vagueness, irritability, gas, dry throat, nasal drip, dizziness, vertigo.
-Many of these side effects of quitting smoking will be alleviated by using the e-cigarette.
+It is very easy for a new user of an e-cigarette to incorrectly attribute these quitting smoking side effects to the e-cigarette, when in fact they are likely the result of your body’s reaction to quitting smoking tobacco cigarettes.
+Side effects of quitting smoking include: Bad breath, stomach pain, nausea, constipation, increased appetite, skin breakouts, increased coughing, insomnia, depression, vagueness, irritability, gas, dry throat, nasal drip, dizziness, and vertigo.
+Many of these side effects from quitting smoking will be alleviated by using the e-cigarette.

-Please Visit our Canadian Electronic Cigarette shop for all your e-cig needs.
+Please visit our Canadian Vape Shop for all your e-cig needs.
 We carry a large selection of e-cigarettes, accessories, and e-liquid.
-If you are new to e-cigarettes, visit our Beginners guide, or read a few Testimonials from cigarette smokers who switched to the e-cigarette.
+If you are new to e-cigarettes, visit our Beginners Guide, or read a few Testimonials from cigarette smokers who have switched to the e-cigarette.